AriFordsham/GHCWiki/active-branches.md

 - `srcloc` and `real-src-loc-span`: **Amendments to spannings and SrcLocs**.
 Ian Lynagh.

 - `type-nats-simple`: Derived from `type-nats`, intended for eventually being merged into `master`, slated for 7.8.

+- `type-nats`: This is subsumed by functionality already on `master`, and the current work on this is happening on `wip/ext-solver`.

+- `decision-procedure`: This is an earlier version of `wip/ext-solver`.

 - `better-ho-cardinality`: Authored by Simon PJ, merged by Joachim while working on the demand analyser with the exception of the patch in `wip/exprArity`.